roe-dl/weewx-skymap-almanac/README.md

   This is also the default if no option is specified.
 A line `mars_barycenter = 0.85, "#ff8f5e"` would draw the planet Mars with a radius of 0.85 and a reddish color.
 This is the default, too.
+  For earth satellites a third parameter is possible describing the shape of the representation of the object.
+For example it can be `round` or `square`.

 ## Usage